AntonUspishnyi/rialto-bus-bot/README.md

 # Welcome to RialtoBusBot project!

-This is a project for Python development with CDK.
+This is a project for Python development with AWS CDK.

+You can try it in Telegram - [@RialtoBusBot](https://t.me/RialtoBusBot).

 ---
-## Useful commands
+## Useful cdk commands

  * `cdk ls`          list all stacks in the app
  * `cdk synth`       emits the synthesized CloudFormation template